colour-science/GSoC/2020/GSoC-2020-Project-Ideas.md

 to evaluating manual improvements su as re-implementing algorithms directly with Cython, Rust or OpenCL.

+#### Helpful Experience

+- Experience with testing or benchmarking numerical code
+- Knowledge of Numpy, Scipy, vectorisation and GPU programming
+- Basic knowledge of Colour

-#### Initial Steps
+#### First Steps

 - Investigate [Airspeed Velocity](https://asv.readthedocs.io/)
 - Design and implement a benchmarking suite for Colour
 - Discuss with the Colour developers about the preferred transformations to measure the performance of and benchmark them
 - Investigate possible optimizations and GPU backends

-#### Useful Experience

-- Experience with testing or benchmarking numerical code
-- Knowledge of Numpy, Scipy, vectorisation and GPU programming
-- Basic knowledge of Colour

 ### *New Colour Appearance Models*